Here, we’ll attempt to gain an understanding of the internal motivation crucial to helping trainers achieve success.

 An excellent personal trainer should always have access to a massive resource of articles about health and fitness that they can share with their clients when needed.

 What’s even better is having your own website where you can refer them to.

-Identify articles on specific topics that your clients would need to know about during their training.
+Identify articles on specific topics your clients need to know about during their training.

 Or write about these topics yourself on your site!

-Either way, you should have an ultimate resource page that you can share with your clients.
+Either way, you should have an ultimate resource page to share with your clients.

 Give them the plaudits they deserve

 For many of us, a simple “well done, you’ve done amazingly well” goes a long way to continue to inspire and motivate us.